ethereum/ethereum-org-website/src/content/contributing/index.md

 You should only use self-custody wallets to claim POAPs.
 Do not use exchange accounts or other accounts you do not hold the private keys to, as these will not allow you to access and manage your POAPs.

 ## Contributors {#contributors}

-Thanks to everyone who has contributed so far!

 <Contributors />